openwrt/packages/CONTRIBUTING.md

 # Contributing Guidelines
 (See <http://wiki.openwrt.org/doc/devel/packages> for overall format and construction)

 All packages you commit or submit by pull-request should follow these simple guidelines:

 * Package a version which is still maintained by the upstream author.
 * Will be updated regularly to maintained and supported versions.
 * Have no dependencies outside the OpenWrt core packages or this repository feed.
 * Have been tested to compile with the correct includes and dependencies.
-Also, test with "Compile with full language support" found under "General Build Settings" set.
+Please also test with "Compile with full language support" found under "General Build Settings" set if language support is relevant to your package.
+* Do NOT use a rolling source file (e.g. foo-latest.tar.gz) or the head of a branch as source for the package since that would create unpredictable builds which change over time.
 * Best of all -- it works as expected!

 Makefile contents should contain: